 Obesity Is Not Your Fault

 Obesity is a chronic disease caused by genetics, environmental factors, and developmental history.
 The body of an obese person resists dieting as it is used to its current state (set-point) and does not want to deviate from that.
 So, when you cut down on food intake, the body increases hunger and slows down the metabolism to fight back.
-That is why diet, exercise, and pharmaceuticals are not a long-term solution for obesity.
+That is why diet, exercise, and pharmaceuticals are not long-term solutions for obesity.
 Weight loss surgery, on the other hand, is an efficient way to drop pounds as it resets your body’s thermostat.

 Surgical Treatment of Obesity